 If you can get past the awkward interface, FreeCiv is a fantastic way to experience one of the best strategy franchises ever made for free.

 Download is available for Linux, Windows, and Mac OS X.

 If you’re looking under this section, then you have a true gaming PC.
 Upgraded graphics, a fast GPU, plenty of RAM and a Steam account just waiting to be used.
 You’ve probably heard of some of these games but may not have known that they’re actually free to play.
 These games are pretty large and require some serious power under the hood.
 Still, if you can run it, you’ll definitely enjoy it.

 One of the most well-known indie PC titles around is Minecraft.
 The game isn’t even really a game, more of a virtual sandbox for your creativity.
 The game drops you in a massive virtual wilderness with no objective or instruction.
 You can’t “win” Minecraft, you can only survive against the unending hordes of monsters that come to every nightfall.

 The game is the definition of directionless, but if you can keep yourself entertained with grandiose building projects it can be quite fun.
 Plus, you can save your world and everything with an account.
 If Minecraft Classic tickles your fancy, I recommend picking up the paid version for the vast improvements and general enjoyability.

-You can play Minecraft Classic for free in browser at Mojang’s website.
+You can play Minecraft Classic for free in a browser at Mojang’s website.